 “To be in your children’s lives tomorrow, you have to be in their lives today.”

-By the time my son was 12, he started refusing to do dishes, chores or helping me in cooking.
-More I tried explaining to him the importance of sharing domestic work, the more he started resisting it.
+By the time my son was 12, he started refusing to do dishes, chores or help me in cooking.
+The more I tried explaining him the importance of sharing domestic work, the more he started resisting it.
 At that point I realized, he never saw his father doing any domestic work, which is a very common social norm in India.
 Most of our close friends and families also have very divisive gender roles when it comes to domestic work.
-More than what you explicitly tell them, how you as a parent lead your life, influence them the most.
+More than what you explicitly tell them, how you as a parent lead your life, influences them the most.
 It all boils down to leading by example.
 Our family certainly needed more gender-equal roles.

 As boys grow up, they start identifying themselves more with their fathers.
 I realized my son had probably started considering these works as womanly or feminine.